On hyperbolic rational maps with finitely connected Fatou sets: Examples of tree mapping schemes and rescaling limits

-There are many different hyperbolic post-critically finite tree mapping schemes supported on this tree map.
-If we fix $f_{B\to A'}(z) = z^2$ and $f_{A'\to A}(z) = f_{B'\to A'}(z) = \frac{1}{z^3}$ and only change $f_{A\to A}$, then the conditions on hyperbolicity and post-critically finiteness are equivalent to \begin{enumerate} \item $f_{A\to A}$ is a hyperbolic post-critically finite map. \item $0_A$ is a degree $2$ critical fixed point of $f_{A\to A}$. \item The orbits of all other critical points of $f_{A\to A}$ are disjoint from $0_A$. \item $\infty_{A}$ is preperiodic to some super attracting periodic cycle other than $0_A$ \end{enumerate} The Julia sets with different $f_{A\to A}$ can have drastically different shapes (See Figure \ref{fig:JuliaCantorCircle}).

-We want to mention that the annulus $\mathcal{A}$ is visible in all three examples of Figure \ref{fig:JuliaCantorCircle}.
+There are many different post-critically finite hyperbolic tree mapping schemes supported on this tree map.
+If we fix $R_{B\to A'}(z) = z^2$ and $R_{A'\to A}(z) = R_{B'\to A'}(z) = \frac{1}{z^3}$ and only change $R_{A\to A}$, then the conditions on hyperbolicity and post-critical finiteness are equivalent to \begin{enumerate} \item $R_{A\to A}$ is a post-critically finite hyperbolic map. \item $0_A$ is a degree $2$ critical fixed point of $R_{A\to A}$. \item The orbits of all other critical points of $R_{A\to A}$ are disjoint from $0_A$. \item $\infty_{A}$ is preperiodic to some super attracting periodic cycle other than $0_A$. \end{enumerate} The Julia sets with different $R_{A\to A}$ can have drastically different shapes (see Figure \ref{fig:JuliaCantorCircle}).
+We mention that the annulus $\mathcal{A}$ is visible in all three examples of Figure \ref{fig:JuliaCantorCircle}.
 In the first two examples, the closure of $\mathcal{A}$ contains the Julia set.
 In the third example, there are infinitely many Julia components that are outside of $\mathcal{A}$, in fact, there are infinitely many periodic Julia components that are outside of $\mathcal{A}$.
 However, $\mathcal{A}$ contains all non-degenerate periodic Julia components except for the one that intersects $\partial \mathcal{A}$.

+From the algebraic formulas provided in the captions of Figure \ref{fig:JuliaCantorCircle}, it is easy to construct the explicit rescaling limits.
+We remark that this is how we find the algebraic formulas for all the figures in this paper.

+A direct generalization of the McMullen family is the sequence $f_n(z) = z^{d_1} + \frac{1}{nz^{d_2}}$.
+In order for $f_n$ to lie in the same hyperbolic component for all sufficiently large $n$, it is important that $\frac{1}{d_1} + \frac{1}{d_2} < 1$ \cite{DM07}.
+This condition follows from the Gr\"otzsch's inequality for the corresponding annuli as in Figure \ref{fig:CantorCircleExample}, and is equivalent to the hyperbolicity condition of the tree map.
+The left hand side $\frac{1}{d_1} + \frac{1}{d_2}$ can also be constructed as the spectral radius $\lambda (\Gamma)$ of the Thurston's matrix for some curve system $\Gamma$, and the inequality can be interpreted as the classification of $\lambda(\Gamma) = 1$ (see Theorem B.4 in \cite{McM94}).